 Discover Your Career in ET - Mechanical Engineering Technology

-Evaluate and test products using measuring and diagnostic devices to adjust and repair equipment
+Evaluating and testing products using measuring and diagnostic devices to adjust and repair equipment

-Set up, install and operate energy generation and use systems.
+Setting up, installing and operating energy generation and use systems

 Engineering Technology - Mechanical Engineering Technology graduates are eligible to complete their technical bachelor’s degree at most Ohio universities.